 Feb.
 24, 2017 – Searching for an effective way to motivate students to take personal responsibility for their fitness through physical education, Bermuda’s Ministry of Education turned to the IHT Spirit System, training teachers to give students daily feedback showing how their physical activity level compared to their goals.

 When implementing new education technology, making sure teachers receive the proper training and professional development is essential to a successful start.
-Bermuda’s teachers and coordinators went through multi-faceted training on IHT’s Zone wrist heart rate monitors and the Spirit System Assessment Measures software suite last week.
+Bermuda’s teachers and coordinators went through multi-faceted training on the IHT ZONE wrist heart rate monitors and the Spirit System Assessment Measures software suite last week.

 “…The Spirit System application training and heart rate training is happening this month to coincide with schools’ midterm break,” wrote Jeanne J. Atherden, the Minister of Health and Seniors in a report to Bermuda’s House of Assembly.
 “By the end of March, all P5 (elementary school) to S3 (middle and secondary school) students will be wearing Heart Rate monitoring devices during their PE classes.”